Salice Law

 Legal Custody or Legal Decision-Making authority refers to the right and responsibility to make important decisions about the child’s life, including their education, health and welfare and religious upbringing.
 Custody can be sole, primary or joint.

-At Salice Law, I help you establish a parenting plan that serves the child’s best interests while advocating for fair parenting time and parental decision-making rights.
+At Salice Law, we help you establish a parenting plan that serves the child’s best interests, while advocating for fair parenting time and parental decision-making rights.

 DIVORCE VS. LEGAL SEPARATION